numenta/htmresearch/projects/feedback/README.md

 input sequence variation.
 We propose that the implementation can offer immediate practical value to HTM systems, help advance our understanding of the role of feedback in the cortex, and reveal several promising avenues for future work.

+This directory contains initial experiments with feedback and temporal memory.
+Temporal memory was extended to include apical connections.

+Please see FeedbackAbstract.pdf for latest summary and some results.